akpandey-dev/web-projects/timer/README.md

     * Plays audio once the time is up.
     * Custom audio selection option.
     * Three buttons two of which perform all functions.
-    * One button if for audio selection.
+    * One button is for audio selection.
     * Holding the third(audio selection) button removes the custom audio.